joyceworks/flowchart-react/README.md

 Triggered when a connection is double-clicked.

+> Tip: Double-click to edit connection.

 #### onMouseUp: `(event: React.MouseEvent<SVGSVGElement>, zoom: number) => void`

 Triggered when the mouse is up on the background svg.

+> Tip: Drop something to here to implement node creation.

 ## License